 On the shoulder of the awesome Assam sits this beautiful land called Dibrugarh.
 Located in North – East corner of the world renowned tea – state of India, Dibrugarh has a Subtropical Monsoon type of climate.
 A kind of climate that appeals to wildlife.
 Lush green pastures and adventurous dense forests, this high range will seem like a place just out your fantasy.
 So, the next time you crave for an escape from your busy city life, these places to visit in Dibrugarh can come to your rescue.

 If you really explore the secretive woods of this region, you will realize how rich a state Assam is.
 Here, you will witness the romance between wildlife and culture.
 Dibrugarh also reflects the characteristics of its parent state, Assam.
-Visit this chilling small town at least once in your lifetime if you don’t want to miss out a splendid experience.
+Visit this chilling small town at least once in your lifetime if you don’t want to miss out on a splendid experience.
 So, shut your laptops, pack your bags and go!
 But before that, have a glance at the list of places to visit in Dibrugarh.

-1. Amazon of the East – Dehing Patkai Wildlife Sanctuary
+1. Dehing Patkai Wildlife Sanctuary

 Spread over 111.19 sq. km, Dehing Patkai is the only rainforest in Assam.
 Located partly in Dibrugarh and partly in Tinsukia district, it has three parts: Dirok Rainforest, Upper Dihing River, and Jeypore.
 It also falls under two elephant reserves: Dehing Patkai Elephant Reserve & Dibru – Deomali.